Shaikmayeenuddin786/HR_Analytics_Advanced_Dashboard_Tableau_Python_-Faker-_Figma_draw.io/README.md

  Pursuing a Master’s in Data Science (AI & ML) Student 🔗 https://www.linkedin.com/in/shaikmayeenuddin

+This project demonstrates my complete end-to-end capability—from data ingestion and cleaning, through ETL pipelines, modeling, and dashboarding, to actionable business insights.
+I architected, modeled, validated, visualized, and strategically interpreted the data throughout.

  This project is built upon the foundational work by **Baraa Khatib** (Data with Baraa).
  I am grateful for the analytical insights shared through their tutorials credit:LinkedIn – Baraa Khatib](https://www.linkedin.com/in/baraa-khatib-salkini‑845b1b55/